fabi200123/snap-openstack/sunbeam-python/sunbeam/features/tls/VaultTLS.md

 sunbeam enable tls vault --ca=<Base64 encoded CA cert> --ca-chain=<Base64 encoded CA Chain>
 ```

+**NOTE**: The certificate needs to be created as a CA certificate.
+This can be done by adding to the certificate the `x509 Extension -> CA:TRUE`.

 By default the TLS Certificate charm integrates with public traefik instances.
 To integrate with internal traefik instances as well, install the feature with: